TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project_canada.md

 ---
 #### Emphasize with students...

-#### ADST Computer Programming 11 Curriculum Competencies - Applied Design, Ideating
+#### BC ADST Computer Programming 11 Curriculum Competencies - Applied Design, Ideating

 A simple game like Tic-Tac-Toe can bring on new life when applied to a new context.
 It can be used to bring awareness to current issues or interests in our daily life.